zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-by-adding-credit-card.md

     - **Postal Code**

-All fields listed above are mandatory.
-Once you have filled out all required fields, the **Add** button will be activated.
-Click on **Add** to save your payment method.
+All fields above are mandatory.
+Upon completion, the **Add** button will be activated, allowing you to save your payment method.

 ## Edit your payment method{#edit-your-payment-method}

-Once you have registered a credit card with us, you can view your payment method in your billing overview.
-To access it, simply navigate to the billing overview page.
+Your payment method can be viewed and edited at any time from the **Billing** **Overview** page.

 ![payment-overivew](/img/payment-overivew.png)

-If your credit card is about to expire, you will receive alerts from our [credit card expiration monitor](./credit-card-expiration-monitor).
-You can either update the payment card or switch to AWS Marketplace subscription at any time that you see fit.
+Should your credit card approach its expiration date, you will be notified by our [credit card expiration monitor](./undefined).
+You may choose to update your payment information or switch to an [AWS Marketplace subscription](./subscribe-on-aws-marketplace) at your convenience.

 ### **Update a payment card**{#update-a-payment-card}

-To update the payment credit card, click **Edit** in the **Payment Method** area, a prompted dialog box appears as follows.
+To update your credit card information, click on **Edit** in the Payment Method area.

 ![update-payment-method](/img/update-payment-method.png)

-In the prompted **Update Payment Method** dialog box, you need to provide
+ A dialog box will appear prompting you to enter:

-- Information about your credit card
+- Credit Card Information:
     - **Card number**

     - **Expiration**

     - **CVC**

-- Information about you
+- Billing information:
     - **Address Line**

     - **Country / Region**